I play in my middle school jazz band we got a new song, Swing Machine

 any suggestions???:?

 First, you need to come to an understanding of what "swing" is.
 Swing is equivalent to a "groove" and, like any groove, is based on the rhythm section.
 You are still young and have a lot to learn.
-But, that's okay because almost every musician playing swing style learns "on the job."
-Give yourself time and experience will give you an edge.
+But, that's okay because almost every musician playing swing style learns "on the job." :cool: Give yourself time and experience will give you an edge.
 You have a good start because you know the notes.
-To this day I still have have the tendency to say, "Let's do this again because I can do better on the next take."
+To this day I still have have the tendency to say, "Let's do this again because I can do better on the next take." ;)

 You just have to improvise a lot on the scale and discover your licks or things that go along well.
 If it's a normal blues scheme (I-IV-I-V-IV-I) you can play